message/iata/SM.md

 - passengers returning via Italy to their country of residence;
 - students;
 - military personnel.
-2. Until 30 August 2021, passengers who have been in or transited through Brazil in the past 14 days are not allowed to enter and transit.
+2. Until 25 October 2021, passengers who have been in or transited through Brazil in the past 14 days are not allowed to enter and transit.
 - This does not apply to:
 - passengers residing in Italy since before 13 February 2021;
 - parents of children younger than 18 years who are residing in Italy;
-- military personnel.
+- military personnel;
+- students.
-3. Until 30 August 2021, passengers who have been in or transited through Bangladesh, India or Sri Lanka in the past 14 days are not allowed to enter and transit.
+3. Until 25 October 2021, passengers who have been in or transited through Bangladesh, India or Sri Lanka in the past 14 days are not allowed to enter and transit.
 - This does not apply to:
-- nationals of Italy residing in Italy since before 29 April 2021;
+- passengers residing in Italy since before 28 August 2021;
-- nationals of Italy registered with the A.I.R.E.
+- nationals of Italy registered with the A.I.R.E;
+- students;
+- parents of children younger than 18 years who are residing in Italy;
+- spouses or partners of residents of Italy.
 4. Passengers must complete a Digital Passenger Locator Form at <a href="https://app.euplf.eu/">https://app.euplf.eu/</a>
 5. Passengers must have a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival.
 The test result must be in English, French, Italian or Spanish.
 - This does not apply to: